Rupository/runesco/README.md

 # 🕹️ RuNESCo 🎮

-An NES emulator written in Rust, with support for online co-op using WebAssembly and WebRTC.rs (?)
+An NES emulator written in Rust, supporting online co-op using WebAssembly and Matchbox.